rethinkpriorities/rp_2020_benchmarking_poll/README.md

 Analyses are done on weighted data that corrects this upsampling and corrects other ways that Prolific may not be representative.
 The weighted N is 1867, suggesting a raw margin of error of +/-2pts at 95% confidence.

+All analysis was done before the election, so will not be biased by actual results.

 ### Topline Results